Winter, a Time to Repair and Improve

 season.
 Uncle Joe had that chore and for an extra hand he chose me.

-I thought I was a big help however looking back, it was really Uncle
+thought I was a big help however looking back, it was really Uncle Joe

-Joe who took the challenge to be my mentor and teach me about all
+who took the challenge to be my mentor and teach me about all things

-things mechanical.
-While Dad, Mother and the Grandparents worked on
+mechanical.
+While Dad, Mother and the Grandparents worked on living

-living issues, Joe took many hours to show me the intricate problems
+issues, Joe took many hours to show me the intricate problems that

-that seemed to be inherent with many farm machines and work out
+seemed to be inherent with many farm machines and work out solutions to

-Uncle Joe believed that if we didn’t have a quick answer, somewhere out
+Joe believed that if we didn’t have a quick answer, somewhere out there

 improve.
 Our task was to concentrate on our problem, be patient and be